HomeWorksWhoStoryTeamPressContact

 Built by two high schoolers who understood cancer from different sides.

-Soothe Note started from a simple problem: remembering what happened between visits should not be another burden for patients or families.
+Soothe Note began with a simple problem: remembering care details should not be another burden.

 Brynn Forlizzi during cancer treatment in high school